sailfishos/docs.sailfishos.org/Develop/Collaborate/Contribution_Example/README.md

   Development files for xulrunner.
 ```

 9\) The package comes from the "jolla" repository.
-This repository needs to be enabled in the build environment as it is suggested in [Enabling Additional Package Repositories](/Tools/Sailfish_SDK/Building_packages/#enabling-additional-package-repositories):
+This repository needs to be enabled in the build environment as suggested in [Enabling Additional Package Repositories](/Tools/Sailfish_SDK/Building_packages/#enabling-additional-package-repositories):
 ```nosh
 ~/username-embedlite-components $ sfdk tools exec SailfishOS-4.3.0.12-armv7hl